-I bet you haven’t used the word ‘transgressions’ in awhile… In the dictionary, it’s “an act that goes against a law, rule, or code of conduct; an offense.”
-That’s something we have all done, and the Bible reminds us in the words of King David that even royalty could make mistakes.
+People use the word “trans” today more than ever, but not really in the way it applies to ALL OF US… It’s a word we don’t even like to THINK about, much less apply to ourselves.
+In the dictionary, it’s “an act that goes against a law, rule, or code of conduct; an offense.”
+Yep, it’s transgressions–something we have all done– and the Bible reminds us in the words of King David that even royalty could mess up and transgress.
 “For I know my transgressions, and my sin is always before me.
 Against you, you only, have I sinned and done what is evil in your sight; so you are right in your verdict and justified when you judge.”
 (Psalm 51:3-4, NIV)

 A Walk Upon the Roof